idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 coupled to MOOSE to explore the conjugate heat transfer in a small region of the [!ac](PB-FHR) reflector.
-With input from a full-core coupled Pronghorn-Griffin model, this example can be used to evaluate hot spots in the reflector and ensure that reflector temperatures remain within allowable limits.
-The meshes for this example are created with programmable scripts; by running these inputs for a range of bypass gap widths and Reynolds numbers, this model can be used to provide friction factor and Nusselt number correlations as inputs to a full-core Pronghorn model.
+With input from a full-core coupled Pronghorn-Griffin model, this example can be used to evaluate hot spots in the reflector and ensure that temperatures remain within allowable limits.
+The meshes for this example are created with programmable scripts; by running these mesh scripts for a range of bypass gap widths and repeating the flow simulations for a range of Reynolds numbers, this model can be used to provide friction factor and Nusselt number correlations as inputs to a full-core Pronghorn model.

 The objectives of the present analysis are to: